centreon/centreon-collect/engine/modules/opentelemetry/doc/opentelemetry.md

 Engine only knows a singleton of the interface open_telemetry_base.
 This singleton is initialized at otl module loading.

 ### How to configure it
 We use a fake connector.
-When configuration is loaded, if a connector command line begins with "open_telemetry", we create an otel_command.
+When configuration is loaded, if a connector command line begins with "open_telemetry", we create an otel_connector.
 Arguments following "open_telemetry" are used to create an host service extractor.
-If otel module is loaded, we create extractor, otherwise, the otel_command initialization will be done at otel module loading.
+If otel module is loaded, we create extractor, otherwise, the otel_connector initialization will be done at otel module loading.
 So user has to build one connector by host serv extractor configuration.
-Then commands can use these fake connectors (class otel_command) to run checks.
+Then commands can use these fake connectors (class otel_connector) to run checks.

 ### How a service do a check
-When otel_command::run is called, it calls the check method of open_telemetry singleton.
+When otel_connector::run is called, it calls the check method of open_telemetry singleton.
-The check method of open_telemetry object will use command line passed to run to create an otl_converter object that has to convert metrics to check result.
+The check method of open_telemetry object will use command line passed to run to create an otl_check_result_builder object that has to convert metrics to check result.
-The open_telemetry call sync_build_result_from_metrics, if it can't achieve to build a result, otl_converter is stored in a container.
+The open_telemetry call sync_build_result_from_metrics, if it can't achieve to build a result, otl_check_result_builder is stored in a container.
-When a metric of a waiting service is received, async_build_result_from_metrics of otl_converter is called.
+When a metric of a waiting service is received, async_build_result_from_metrics of otl_check_result_builder is called.
-In open_telemetry object, a second timer is also used to call async_time_out of otl_converter on timeout expire.
+In open_telemetry object, a second timer is also used to call async_time_out of otl_check_result_builder on timeout expire.

 ### other configuration
 other configuration parameters are stored in a dedicated json file.
 The path of this file is passed as argument in centengine.cfg